 Skip to main content

-Fly Upper Computer Installation and Usage Guide
+Fly Host Computer Installation and Usage Guide

 1. Power Requirements

-• Models supporting motherboard power supply: C8, GEMINI, C5, C5V1.1, C8P
+• Models Supporting Motherboard Power Supply: C8, GEMINI, C5, C5V1.1, C8P

 2. Storage Media Selection

-Storage TypeApplicable DevicesKey Instructions
+Storage TypeCompatible DevicesKey Notes

-TF CardCompatible with all seriesUniversal solution, requires a standard card reader
+TF CardFull series compatibleGeneral solution, requires a standard card reader

-TF Card Specification Recommendations:
+TF Card Specifications Recommendations:

 • Capacity: 16GB-128GB (32GB/64GB recommended)

-• Speed Class: Class 10 or U1/U3
+• Speed Class: Class10 or U1/U3

-• Recommended Brands: SanDisk, Samsung, and other well-known brands
+• Recommended Brands: SanDisk, Samsung, etc.

 3. Programming Tool Preparation